2016 Pacific typhoon season: Philippines

 During the season PAGASA used its own naming scheme for the 14 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
 The names were taken from a list of names, that was last used during 2012 and were used again during 2020.
 All of the names are the same except for Pepito, which replaced the name Pablo after it was retired.
 The name Gardo was replaced by Gomer after Gardo was added to PAGASA's main list replacing Glenda, which was retired after the 2014 season.

 Retirement

-After the season the names Karen, Lawin and Nina were retired by PAGASA, as they had caused over ₱1 billion in damages.
-They were subsequently replaced on the list with the names Kristine, Leon and Nika for the 2020 Pacific typhoon season.
+After the season, the names Karen, Lawin and Nina were retired by PAGASA, as they had caused over ₱1 billion in damages.
+They were subsequently replaced on the list with the names Kristine, Leon and Nika for the 2020 season.

 Season effects

 This table will list all the storms that developed in the northwestern Pacific Ocean west of the International Date Line and north of the equator during 2016.
 It will include their intensity, duration, name, areas affected, deaths, and damage totals.
 Classification and intensity values will be based on estimations conducted by the JMA.
 All damage figures will be in 2016 USD.
 Damages and deaths from a storm will include when the storm was a precursor wave or an extratropical cyclone.